Easy Crusty French Bread

 Instructions

-3. Shape the dough into a ball and place it in a lightly oiled bowl.
+5. Shape the dough into a ball and place it in a lightly oiled bowl.
 Cover the bowl with plastic wrap and a clean kitchen towel.
-Let the dough rise in a warm place for about 1 to 1.5 hours, or until it has doubled in size.
+Allow the dough to rise in a warm dry area for 45-60 minutes, until it has doubled in size.

-6. While the loaves are rising, preheat your oven to 400°F (204°C).
-Just before baking, slash the tops of the loaves with a sharp knife or razor blade to allow for expansion.
+10. While the loaves are rising, preheat your oven to 375°F (190°C).
+Just before baking, slash the tops of the loaves with a sharp knife or bread lame to allow for expansion, and brush them with an egg wash.

 Keywords: Baguette, Crusty, Chewy, Versatile, Traditional, French cuisine, Bakery, Yeast, Flour,Golden-brown crust, Simple ingredients, rustic bread